madhugilla/CreateMapping/README.md

 (In Bash, use `export` or the earlier `set` examples.
 Remember the double underscore `__` represents the `:` hierarchy separator.)

-Security note: DO NOT commit real credentials or API keys into `appsettings.json`.
-Use `dotnet user-secrets` locally (the project now has a `UserSecretsId`) and secure environment variables / Key Vault in CI/CD.
-The checked-in `appsettings.json` intentionally leaves `Dataverse:Password` and `Ai:ApiKey` blank.
+Security note: DO NOT commit real API keys.
+Use `dotnet user-secrets` locally and secure variables / Key Vault in CI/CD.
+The sample `appsettings.sample.json` shows placeholders only.

 ### User Secrets Quick Start (local only)